ericcfields/FMUT/README.rst

 ============================================================
-Factorial Extension to the Mass Univariate Toolbox (FMUT)
+Factorial Mass Univariate Toolbox (FMUT)
 ============================================================

 | AUTHOR:  Eric Fields
 | CONTACT: Eric.Fields@tufts.edu

-The Factorial Extension to the Mass Univariate Toolbox (FMUT) is an extension to David Groppe's Mass Univariate Toolbox.
+The Factorial Mass Univariate Toolbox (FMUT) is an extension to David Groppe's Mass Univariate Toolbox.
 The MUT implements t-tests for several different mass univariate approaches to the analysis of ERP data.
 The FMUT adds to this by implementing one-way and factorial ANOVA versions of the same mass univariate approaches.

 For information on the Mass Univariate Toolbox, see: http://www.openwetware.org/wiki/Mass_Univariate_ERP_Toolbox